billybil/strp_hw/README.md

 ## Starting The Services
-To make it easier and more consistent all the libraries you'll need to run are included in this repo.
+To make this a little bit easier for you, I've included all the libraries you'll need to run in this repo.

 1. Please make sure you have access to have a few tab sready  to start the backend and frontend services.